 - Spread this mix over the dough, leaving an inch of uncovered dough at the top.
 Sprinkle half of the pecans over the dough if you are using them.

-- Starting with the edge closet to you roll the dough into a cylinder and pinch it closed at the top and ends.
+- Starting with the edge closest to you roll the dough into a cylinder and pinch it closed at the top and ends.

 - Rub a little butter on the base of your tins – I used two 9-inch shallow pie dishes.
 But two 9-inch cake tins will work well also.
 With a sharp knife cut your dough into 1½ inch rounds.